Japanese Knotweed removal in Northern Ireland and the Republic of Ireland

 In the land of its origin, Japan (also China, Korea, and Taiwan), native predators provided an effective buffer to the plant’s spread.
-Sadly, that is not the case in the UK and Europe.
+Sadly, that is not the case in the UK, ROI and Europe.
 Japanese Knotweed presents a very clear threat to our gardens, buildings, the countryside, and wildlife, with effective identification by the Japanese Knotweed Company your first step towards a successful long-term solution to the problem.
+We specialise in the removal Japanese Knotweed and other invasive plants throughout Northern Ireland and the Republic of Ireland.

-What is Japanese Knotweed and why is it such a threat?
+What is Japanese Knotweed and why is it such a threat in Northern Ireland?

 Japanese Knotweed likes nothing better than to invade grounds, gardens, buildings, and roads.
 Quick spreading and infinitely more stubborn than the proverbial ‘mule’, it has been become the scourge of gardeners and homeowners across the country.
 Virtually impossible to budge by conventional means, Japanese Knotweed returns again and again, despite best efforts at its eradication.
 It’s the weed’s ability to spread and regenerate that causes sleepless nights amongst authorities and private individuals charged with dealing with the problem.
 Early identification and swift action is required to effectively slow, stop, and permanently remove this most intrusive of weeds.